dwho0937wei-dotcom/AI-Driven-Car-Pricing/README.md

   showing that cars that were either colored green, silver, or white have the possibility of being highly priced.
 The black cars only have the possibility of being medium-low priced at max with all the other unspecified colored cars being only on the low priced range.

-  For Year (similarly grouped into 4 ranges like Price but by Earliest, Mid-Early, Mid-Recent, Recent), we have
+  For Year, we have

   ![alt text](https://github.com/dwho0937wei-dotcom/Module11_Project/blob/main/images/Ev3.PNG)

+  (Year similarly grouped into 4 ranges like Price but by Earliest, Mid-Early, Mid-Recent, Recent for its heatmap)

   ![alt text](https://github.com/dwho0937wei-dotcom/Module11_Project/blob/main/images/Ev4.PNG)

   showing that the more recent the cars have been manufactured, the more possibility they have of being highly priced.